History of Supported Needle Method

 Also see the charming article by Kate Davies about a treasured knitting stick:

 4. I am very interested in learning more about the history of these devices, in Europe.
-I know they were also used in the Netherlands, and probably in Denmark, Germany, Spain, Greece, and elsewhere in Europe, but information is difficult to come by, especially in English.
-If anyone has more information on this topic, please write me at email@example.com
+I know they were also used in the Netherlands, as well as in Denmark, France, Spain, and Greece,.
+I have no doubt they were used elsewhere in Europe, but information is difficult to come by, especially in English.
+If anyone has more information on this topic, please write me at firstname.lastname@example.org

 5. You can use double point needles of any length in a belt, however, I believe Studio PoK is the only regular US source for the 12” (30cm) needles we recommend.
-If you prefer 16” (40cm) needles, they may be available at Jamieson & Smith (link above), or try one of the following sources:
+We also carry Addi 16” (40cm) aluminum needles, as well; this length is preferred by Shetland knitters.

 Steel double-point needles made in China are often available on EBay.
 They are normally 16” (40cm), and are sold in sets with a range of sizes, some of which are too large to use with a knitting belt; also note that steel needles are heavy.